 Maybe I should have posted this recipe before the holidays, while it was still “OK” to indulge on sticky, sugary baking goods.
-So I’m sorry if looking at these pictures is tuff for those of you, who just committed to eating healthier in the new year.
+So I’m sorry if looking at these pictures is tough for those of you, who just committed to eating healthier in the new year.
 But trust me, these delicious cinnamon buns are worth making an exception for.
-And if anyone asks, just blame me! 😉
+And if anyone asks, just blame me!

 To me, Kanelbullar are a piece of childhood.
 On our many vacations in Sweden as a child and teenager I must have eaten countless of these traditional swedish cinnamon buns.
-Eating them now, reminds me of great times.
+Eating them now, reminds me of wonderful times.

 The recipe makes 25-35 cinnamon buns, depending on how big you want to make them.
 When I made the batch yesterday I thought I’d have way too many but since they are perfect for give away, you’ll never end up with left overs… instead bring a smile to your friends, colleagues and neighbors!